juliogallardo1326/scanpay-demo-android/README.md

 Instruction
 -----------

-1. Copy the content of ScanPay asset folder into your project asset folder
-2. Copy the content of ScanPay libs folder into your project libs folder
+1. Copy the content of ScanPay libs folder into your project libs folder
-3. If using Eclipse, right click on your project name and click properties and add jar libScanpay.jar
+2. If using Eclipse, right click on your project name and click properties and add jar libScanpay.jar
-4. Add these permissions to your AndroidManifest.xml
+3. Add these permissions to your AndroidManifest.xml

   ```xml
   <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />